 Jojoba: Uses For Hair and Skin?

 Because it mimics the effects of our sebum, jojoba is ideal for hydrating and nourishing our skin and scalp.
-People with low production of sebum – it can occur due to illness, age, hormonal imbalance – can use jojoba to boost the skins natural protection and return it to balance.
+People with low production of sebum – which can occur due to illness, age, hormonal imbalance and the use of chemical ingredients that strip away sebum oil – can use jojoba to boost the skins natural protection and return it to balance.

 Companies use jojoba in skin lotions, facial creams, foot remedies, and scalp hydrators.
 Jojoba has anti-inflammatory and antibacterial properties, which is why it is considered so good for the skin.
 It is ideal for treating acne, pimples, and for smoothing out lines or scars.
 When used frequently, it can aid in the skin and hair’s long-term health.
 For those experiencing dry hair and scalp, hair loss, and other kinds of hair damage, jojoba can work wonders.
 It also gives the hair back a natural shine, and promotes hair growth and sustainability.